dy/piezo/docs/r&d.md

     - _abc forces unnecessary noise across the file.
 It's easier to mark variable private just once.
     + Cobra lang uses __abc for private and _abc for protected...
     - bringing meaning to variable name symbols can be unintuitive.
-  6. We can use @ for export as well as import.
+  6. ~~We can use @ for export as well as import.~~
     + Ruby has @ for protected methods, which is alternative to _abc
     - mixes up imports/exports: it's hard to see what's what in the file
+  7. We can export last function/group, as regular groups do.

 ## [x] State management → function state identified by callsite